FLzyy/timebench/.github/README.md

 ### `<Timer>.stored`

-Returns all times timed with the instantiated Class.
+Returns all lapped times with the instantiated Class.

 ### `<Timer>.lap()`

-Laps the timer (gets current time elapsed and stores it without stopping).
+Stores current elapsed in the `stored` variable